codio-content/ThinkDS/codio-student-unit-excludes/book-structure/generate/.guides/content/persistence-redis-data-types.md

 Redis is basically a map from keys, which are strings, to values, which can be one of several data types.
 The most basic Redis data type is a `string`.
-I will write Redis types in italics to distinguish them from Java types.

 To add a `string` to the database, use `jedis.set`, which is similar to `Map.put`; the parameters are the new key and the corresponding value.
 To look up a key and get its value, use `jedis.get`: